Jonathan-Gander/WhatsNewView/README.md

 It is really easy to use and to add to your app.
 It only takes an array of `WhatsNewFeature` (features to present) as mandatory parameter.
 All other parameters are here to customize visual aspect and interactions.

+If you're using UIKit in your project, have a look on [Jonathan-Gander/WhatsNewViewController](https://github.com/Jonathan-Gander/WhatsNewViewController).

 ## Features

 - Title and subtitle